thiago4go/dapr-workshop/docs/challenge-4/python.md

 ## Import the required libraries

-Navigate to the `/pizza-workflow` folder and run the command below in a terminal:
+Navigate to the root folder of your project and run the command below in a terminal:

 ```bash
 # Create virtual environment